Howard-LI6/Inventory-System-Implementation/README.md

 Inventory Management system create by ASP.NET and c#

-The table has two parts.
+The Inventory Management system include two parts.
 They are:

 - Entry
 - Report